all-coder/shared_expense_manager/README.md

 - Add and track shared expenses
 - View group-wise and individual balances
 - RESTful API with auto-generated Swagger docs
+- Intelligent agent powered by LlamaIndex and Gemini API, with tools for querying PostgreSQL
+- Chain-of-Thought (CoT) prompting for enhanced backend reasoning
 - Docker-based setup for easy development and deployment

 ---